 The Melbourne Rules : An Esoteric History compiled by Brian Membrey

-PRESTON Y.C.W>With the Preston Football Club in recess during the war, many locals may not have been aware that both 1942 and 1943 brought premierships to the Preston area via the Preston Y.C.W. club.
+PRESTON Y.C.W>With the Preston Football Club in recess during the war, many locals may not have been aware that both 1942 and 1943 brought premierships to the Preston area via the Preston Y.C.W.
+Club.
+(A correspondent suggests that third from left in the front row is Mick Smith)

 The Preston Y.C.W. team was formerly known as the Sacred Heart Football Club and played in an earlier competition called the Catholic Boy's Legion which was disbanded in favour of the new Y.C.W. scheme in 1941.